sstover25/The_Amazing_Password_Generator/README.md

 ## Acceptance Criteria

 ```
-GIVEN I need a new, secure password
-WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria
+- It is done when a user clicks the button to generate a password and is then presented with a series of prompts for password criteria.
-WHEN prompted for password criteria
-THEN I select which criteria to include in the password
-WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters
-WHEN prompted for character types to include in the password
-THEN I choose lowercase, uppercase, numeric, and/or special characters
-WHEN I answer each prompt
+- It is done when a user can select the password criteria from the prompts for said criteria.
+- It is done when a prompt to set the password length appears for a user and then the user may choose any number of characters between 8 to 128.
+- It is done when the user can choose to include the following character types for their password: lowercase letters, uppercase letter, numbers, and/or special characters.
-THEN my input should be validated and at least one character type should be selected
+- It is done when the users inputs for each prompt are validated and require the user to select at least one character type.
-WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria
+- It is done when a password is generated that matches the selected criteria after all prompts are answered.
-WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+- It is done when the generated password is displayed on the page in the textbox under Generate a Password.
 ```

 The following image demonstrates the application functionality: